Grokzen/docker-redis-cluster/README.md

 Moving forward when a new major release is shipped out, at the first minor release X.Y.1 version of the next major release, all tags from the last supported major version will be removed from docker.hub.
 This will give some time for the community to adapt and move forward in the versions before the older major version is removed from docker.hub.

+This major version schema support follows the same major version support that redis itself use.

 ## Redis instances inside the container